slzander/portal-travel-frontend/README.md

 **Install Instructions:**

-1. Follow the instructions on this repo to run the frontend: https://github.com/slzander/migration-app-backend

-1. Have current versions of Node and Npm installed.
-Fork and clone this repo.
+1. Fork and clone this repo.
+Have current versions of Node and Npm installed.

+2. Install the Viro Media iOS app on your iphone.

-2. Install packages by running the command 'npm install'.
+3. Install packages by running the command 'npm install'.

-3. cd into the ios directory and run
+4. cd into the ios directory and run the command 'pod install'.

-4. Run the command 'npm start'.
+5. cd back out into the root directory and run the command 'npm start'.

+6. Open the Viro Media app on your phone.

+7. Click on the dropdown menu in the top left corner of your screen, then Enter Testbed.
+Type in your IP address, and hit go.

+8. Sign up as a new user in Portal Travel, and enjoy!